 Under the shelter of the Sierra Nevada

 as the main water source for the region.
 This forms a fertile valley where gardens and grapevines grow, which contrasts with the rugged slopes of the Sierra de Gador

 .
 Water is a key element in the whole of the Alpujarra, where the land is replenished by the same rivers and springs that sustained the Muslims more than a thousand years ago.

 On January 2 1492, Granada surrendered and Boabdil signed their capitulations.
 He was granted a fief in the Alpujarra, with a residence on the banks of the Andarax river

 After the capitulations of 1492, the Catholic Monarchs granted the Muslim population respect for their beliefs, customs, and their properties.
 However, the distribution of land to the Castilian aristocracy and the intransigent policy of Cardinal Cisneros provoked several uprisings, the most serious being the one which occurred in the year 1500: this first uprising was suppressed with some difficulty.
-With the reign of Carlos V, relations softened slightly, but when Felipe II came to the throne, relations became strained again.
+With the reign of Charles V, relations softened slightly, but when Philip II came to the throne, relations became strained again.
 This culminated in the Moorish rebellion of 1568, led by Aben Humeya.
 He was also known as Aben Omeya, as he came from an old Muslim family related to the Omeya who had converted to Christianity in the past.